 Thrice welcome were Professor and Mrs. Charles Larsen and Brother Sister E. C. Wood and son as they came in on the S.S.
-"Koreamaru" from San Francisco to Shanghai on the eleventh of August.
-On the deck with them we saw Dr. H. W. Miller, returning from General Conference, with his daughter, Miss Ethel Miller.
-A little later we were greeting these friends, and introducing them to others.
+"Korea-maru" from San Francisco to Shanghai on the maru from San Francisco to Shanghai on the eleventh of August.
+On the deck with them we saw Dr. H. W. Miller, returning from General Conference, with his daughter, Miss Ethel Miller, A little later we were greeting these friends, and introducing them to others.

-Professor and Mrs. Larsen come to head up the school being established in Shanghai for the children of our missionaries.
+Professor and Mrs. Larsen come to head up the school being established in Shanghai 'or the children of our missionaries.
 Brother E. C. Wood and his son have come to assist in the building up of the Sanitarium on the Rubicon.
-Brother Wood has had long experience in erecting institutional buildings in the States.
+Brother Wood has had long experience in erect-ing institutional buildings in the States.
 Mrs. Wood is a daughter of the late Pastor Henry P. Holser, for some years in charge of the work in Europe, No th Africa, and Western Asia, with headquarters in Basel, Switzerland.
-Brother Wood has perfected the architectural plans for the academic building of the school for the children of missionaries (which school, by the way, is to be known as Far Eastern Academy), and now is hard at work making final plans for the main building of the Shanghai Sanitarium.
+Brother Wood has perfected the architectural plans for the academic building of the school for the children of missionaries (which school of the way, is to be known as Far Eastern Academy), and now is hard at work making final plans for the main building of the Shanghai Sanitarium.

 The S. S. "Empress of Canada." reaching Shanghai August 20. brought to us Professor S. L. Frost. returning from General Conference to continue serving as secretary of the young people's and educational departmental work in the Far East.
-By mid-September Professor W. A. Schafflenberg and family will be joining us here, they having sailed from San Francisco the inteteenth of August per S. S. "Siberia-maru."
-About the same time Miss Elva Zachrison is to arrive to assist in the Far Eastern Academy as eacher in the church school grades.
+By mid-September Professor W. A. Scharffenberg and family will be joining us here, they having sailed from San Francisco the nineteenth of August per S. S. "Siberia-maru."
+About the same time Miss Elva Zachrison is to arrive to assist in the Far Eastern Academy as eacher in the church school grades

-These accessions make possible the early realization of two institutions long planned for, namely, the Shanghai Sanitarium; and a school where the children of our mission workers in the Far East may have regular and thorough instruction in the academic grades.
+These accession; make possible the early realization of two institutions long planned for; namely, the Shanghai Sanitarium; and a school where the children of o r mission workers in the Far East may have regular and thorough instruction in the academic grades.